App Store would be 'toxic' mess without control, Apple CEO says - News Break

 App Store would be 'toxic' mess without control, Apple CEO says

-Apple's online marketplace would become a "toxic" mess if the iPhone maker were forced to allow third-party apps without reviewing them, chief executive Tim Cook said in testimony at a high-stakes trial challenging the company's tight control of its platform.
+Apple's online marketplace would become a "toxic" mess if the iPhone maker were forced to allow third-party apps without reviewing them, chief executive Tim Cook told a high-stakes trial Friday challenging the company's tight control of its platform.

-Cook, the last scheduled witness in the case brought by Fortnite maker Epic Games, delivered a strong defense of Apple's procedures for reviewing and approving all the apps it offers for iPhone and iPad users.
+Cook, the last scheduled witness in the case brought by Fortnite maker Epic Games, offered a robust defense of Apple's procedures for reviewing and approving all the apps it offers for iPhone and iPad users.

-"We could no longer make the promise.. of privacy, safety and security," Cook said under questioning from Apple attorney Veronica Moye in federal court in California.
+"We could no longer make the promise... of privacy, safety and security," without full control of the marketplace, Cook said under questioning from Apple attorney Veronica Moye in federal court in California.

-Cook said Apple's review process helps keep out malicious software and other problematic apps, helping create a positive place for consumers.
+Cook said Apple's review process helps keep out malicious software and other problematic apps, helping create a safe place for consumers.

 Without this review, the online marketplace "would become a toxic kind of mess," he said.